mbrad26/mbrad26/README.md

 My background is in financial industry, sales and logistics where I learned to work, communicate and collaborate with people from various departments, levels and walks of life.

-**Tech Stack**: Ruby, JavaScript, SQL, HTML, CSS,  Sinatra, Rails, React, Bootstrap, Rspec, Capybara, Jasmine, Jest, Enzyme, Cypress
+**Tech Stack**: React, Redux, Ruby, JavaScript, SQL, HTML, CSS, Sinatra, Rails, Bootstrap, Rspec, Capybara, Jasmine, Jest, Enzyme, Cypress

 # Projects